How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 2. Make a compensation cut.
 The effectiveness of this method is in question, there are still disputes about its feasibility and safety.

-4. Chamber drying is the most preferred method.
+4. Chamber drying is the preferred method.
 Thus, most manufacturers dry the material.

 How dangerous is cracking

-While lumber manufacturers and sellers of specialty crack bridging products do their best to reassure buyers of the dangers of cracking, the reality is not so bad.
-Here are the arguments they make:
+Although lumber manufacturers and dealers of specialized crack-sealing products try their best to reassure buyers of the danger of cracking, in fact, everything is not so scary.
+Here are their arguments:

-1. If the timber cracks, then when moisture gets in, it freezes in winter and can break it.
+1. If the beam cracks, then when moisture gets in, it freezes in winter and can break it.

 2. As a result of cracking, rotting begins.

-To be convinced of the controversy of these statements, it is enough to go to the nearest village and look at the houses there - the walls are simply teeming with cracks.
-Nevertheless, the people living there do not notice any danger.
+To be convinced of the controversy of these statements, it is enough to go to the nearest village and look at the houses there - the walls are simply full of cracks.
+However, the people living there do not notice any danger.

-The question of how and how to repair cracks in a timber is relevant for all owners of wooden structures.
+The question of how and with what to repair cracks in a bar is relevant for all owners of wooden buildings.
 Construction from natural wood is not only a tribute to fashion.
-Timber structures are lightweight, environmentally friendly and have excellent insulating qualities.
+Structures made of timber are lightweight, environmentally friendly and have excellent insulating qualities.
 Their construction is carried out in a short time.
 For wooden log cabins, there is no need to build a heavy and powerful foundation.
-Their durability is also an important factor.
-But all this is possible only on condition correct operation and timely maintenance of buildings.
+An important factor is their durability.
+But all this is possible only if correct operation and timely maintenance of buildings.

-Cracks in the timber are a sign of a violation of the operating conditions of the structure or even its complete destruction.
+Cracks in the beam are a sign of a violation of the operating conditions of the structure or even its complete destruction.

-One of the factors that can lead to a building losing its functionality is cracks in the timber, which can be called the "scourge" of all wooden structures.
+One of the factors that can lead to the building losing its functionality is cracks in the timber, which can be called the "scourge" of all wooden structures.

-Property owners do not attach such " exterior decoration»Due importance, considering that it has no effect on the strength and characteristics of the building.
+Property owners do not attach such exterior finish» of due importance, considering that it does not have any effect on the strength and characteristics of the building.

-Slots in the timber can cause a violation of the operational characteristics of the structure or its complete destruction.
+Slots in the beam can cause a violation of the operational characteristics of the structure or its complete destruction.

 Cracks appear due to different rates of moisture removal from different layers of the log.
-It evaporates much faster on the outside than in the middle.
-The resulting stress causes the material to rupture.
+Outside, it evaporates much faster than from the middle.
+The resulting stress causes the material to break.

-Below are the destructive factors that cause cracks in the wood:
+Below are the destructive factors that cause gaps in wood:

 1. Longitudinal cracks that run along the entire length of the product reduce its strength and can cause complete destruction of the timber.

-2. The part gets into the openings rainwater and snow.
-This causes dampness and decay of the material.
-After a short period of time, the entire wall can be hit.
+2. Gets into the openings of the part rainwater and snow.
+This causes dampness and rotting of the material.
+After a short period of time, the entire wall may be affected.

-3. Water trapped in the cavity of the wall freezes in winter, expands and destroys the structure of the tree.
+3. Water that gets into the cavity of the wall freezes in winter, expands and destroys the structure of the tree.
 In addition, it causes deformation of the entire structure.
-This phenomenon can lead to the destruction of all communications (heating systems, water supply) and the rupture of electrical wires.
+Such a phenomenon can lead to the destruction of all communications (heating systems, water supply) and rupture of electrical wires.

-4. The holes in the tree can serve as a kind of home for many insects.
-Ants, bark beetles, bees or wasps can settle in the cavities.
-Few people will like such a neighborhood.
+4. Holes in a tree can serve as a kind of home for many insects.
+Ants, bark beetles, bees or wasps can settle in cavities.
+Few people like this neighborhood.
 Bark beetles can completely destroy a log house in a few years.

-Thus, sealing cracks in the walls of timber buildings becomes a vital issue, the solution of which must be given due attention, time and money.
+Thus, sealing gaps in the walls of buildings made of timber becomes a vital issue, the solution of which must be given due attention, time and money.

 Prevention measures

 It is necessary to think that cracks are a serious enemy of the structure even before construction begins.
-Moreover, several years before it began.
-If you build from dry material, then the likelihood of surface destruction is significantly reduced.
-When the moisture content in all layers of the product is the same, then tension will not arise in them.
+And a few years before it started.
+If you build from dry material, then the probability of surface destruction is significantly reduced.
+When the humidity in all layers of the product is the same, then there will be no tension in them.
 Therefore, the likelihood of cracking is greatly reduced.

 In order to avoid a web of cracks, the following measures are taken:

-1. Long-term drying.
+1. Prolonged drying.
 This is necessary in order to remove moisture from the wood as much as possible.
-The logs should be kept cool and cold for 2-3 years. dark place...
+Logs should lie for 2-3 years in a cool and dark place.
 Their position must be rigidly fixed.
-This will prevent them from bending.
+This will prevent them from twisting.
 Logs can be processed when the moisture content of the material drops to 18-20%.
 In this case, the maximum crack width will not exceed 5 mm.
-It is much easier to deal with such flaws than with those that are formed in undried material.
+It is much easier to deal with such flaws than with those that form in undried material.

 2. Sealing the ends of the timber.
-The ends of the logs dry much faster than the rest of the surface.
-This is due to the structure of the wood.
+The ends of the logs dry much faster than the rest of their surface.
+It has to do with the structure of the wood.
 As a result, the ends are covered with cracks and cracks in the first place.
-Through them, an abundant release of moisture is carried out.
-A similar situation can lead to deformation of the timber and a violation of the tightness of the wall.
-You can close up the ends oil paint, carpentry varnish, facade sealant, wax or drying oil.
+Through them, a plentiful exit of moisture is carried out.
+Such a situation can lead to deformation of the timber and a violation of the tightness of the wall.
+You can close the ends oil paint, carpentry varnish, facade sealant, wax or drying oil.
 After that, the evaporation process will slow down and shrinkage will occur evenly.

 3. Compensation cuts.
-This preventive measure helps to avoid the appearance of many small cracks, since the stress of the material when the timber deforms will compensate for the kerf.
-It is done with a depth of one third of the diameter of the log and a width of 7-10 mm.
-To do this, you can use a regular chainsaw or hand cutter...
+This preventive measure helps to avoid the appearance of many small cracks, since the stress of the material during the deformation of the timber will compensate for the cut.
+It is made with a depth of one third of the diameter of the log and a width of 7-10 mm.
+To do this, you can use a regular chainsaw or manual cutter.
 The cut is made in the upper part of the product: this way it will be covered and protected by the bar lying on top.
 It is better not to bring the opening to the end: this way the wood will be protected from moisture and insects.
 The cavity can be laid with tow or moss.
-This material will compensate for fluctuations in moisture.
+This material will compensate for changes in humidity.

-But, despite all the preventive measures, cracks on the walls wooden frame can not be avoided.
-This natural property wood.
+But, despite all the preventive measures, cracks on the walls wooden frame cannot be avoided. it natural property wood.
 You can only eliminate its consequences.

-Building wooden houses has a thousand-year history.
-During this long period, mankind has learned to eliminate the consequences of wood shrinkage and shrinkage of buildings.
-New technologies have significantly expanded the range of materials used for embedding facades and options for their use.
+Construction wooden houses has a thousand year history.
+During this long period, humanity has learned to eliminate the effects of shrinkage of wood and shrinkage of buildings.
+New technologies have significantly expanded the range of materials used for sealing facades and options for their use.

 So, to eliminate cracks in wood, the following methods are used: